ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - FALSE
      - TRUE

-To upload the contents of a Report to ThreatConnect or update the contents of an existing Report in ThreatConnect, see the `Upload a Document or Report <#upload-a-document-or-report>`_ and `Update a Document or Report <#update-a-document-or-report>`_ sections, respectively.
+To upload the contents of a Report to ThreatConnect or update the contents of an existing Report in ThreatConnect, see the `Upload a Document or Report <#upload-a-document-or-report-2>`_ and `Update a Document or Report <#update-a-document-or-report-2>`_ sections, respectively.

 Signature
 =========